piyushkushe19/golf-charity-platform-2/README.md

 Users can subscribe, submit scores, contribute to charities, and participate in monthly prize draws — while admins manage the entire ecosystem through a powerful dashboard.

-⚡ Built with production-grade architecture including authentication, payments, database triggers, and role-based access.
+⚡Built with production-grade architecture including authentication, payments, database triggers, and role-based access.

 ---

 ## 🚀 Live Demo